PhilippeMarcMeyer/simpleTable/README.md

 Work in progress !

+03/25/2017 : Added list to add a drop down in the modal

-06/03/2017 : Modal position is kept throughout the session.
+03/06/2017 : Modal position is kept throughout the session.
 A column can have 0px wide : invisible in table but show in modal and a type "protected" for readonly state in the modal.

-04/03/2017 : Changed setAttributeNode to setAttribute to ensure IE 11 compatibility dropped "use strict" for the moment because of IE11
+03/04/2017 : Changed setAttributeNode to setAttribute to ensure IE 11 compatibility dropped "use strict" for the moment because of IE11

 03/03/2017 : The modal becomes draggable